bigobject-inc/fluent-plugin-bigobject/README.md

   log_level info

-  # specify the bigobject_url to connect to
+  # specify the bigobject host/port to connect to
   bigobject_hostname 192.168.59.103
   bigobject_port 9091